 As I talked with many of you, ran surveys, and navigated my own move from the US to Panama and back again, I learned that large numbers of readers needed to earn an income abroad.

 So I started writing more about portable careers.

-Fast forward five years.
+Fast forward a few years.
 In North America. . .

 - Digital nomads are mainstream now.
 These are people who have created a lifestyle that’s completely location independent.
 Some of them travel constantly, working as they go.
 Others find someplace and settle down for a time.

 - Companies in larger numbers are hiring distributed workforces — employees working remotely from anywhere.

 - In the US, some experts are estimating that 40% of the workforce is now working in the gig economy or as freelancers, and that number will only grow.